petsc/petsc/doc/faq/index.rst

 .. _doc_faq_execution_kspconv:

-Why Is The Linear Solver (KSP) Not Converging, Or Converges Slowly?
+Why is the linear solver (KSP) not converging, or converges slowly?
 -------------------------------------------------------------------

 .. tip::